Gazoros: History

+According to archeologist Wittek-de-Jong, Zichni became the new feudal center of the ancient Gazoros and it was a land ownership of the Byzantine aristocratc family of Angels, so Siderokastron was for the Komnenos family.
+Ruins of the medieval castle and village of Zichni are in the background hills of Gazoros.

+Location

 Gazoros is located in Greece 3 km to the east of the modern village with the same name, on the hill of "Haghios Athanasios".
 The modern town Gazoros is part of the municipality Nea Zichni, in the Serres regional unit of Central Macedonia.